 - Manually specify license server.
 If there are technical limitations such that the CLC License Server cannot be detected automatically, use this option to provides details of machine the CLC License Server software is on, and the port used by the software to receive requests.
 After selecting this option, please enter: - Host name.
 The address for the machine the CLC Licenser Server software is running on. - Port.
-The port used by the CLC License Server to receive requests. - Disable license borrowing on this computer.
+The port used by the CLC License Server to receive requests. - Use custom username when requesting a license.
+A username entered here will be passed to the CLC License Server instead of the username of your account this machine. - Disable license borrowing on this computer.
 If you do not want users of the computer to borrow a license from the set of licenses available, then (see section 1.4.5), select this option.